-Transtasman bubble could be in the sky by July
+Transtasman bubble could be in the sky by July - once protocols are in place

-Unrestricted transtasman travel could be a reality by the time New Zealand reverts back to its lowest covid-19 alert setting, according to the task force charged with getting it off the ground.
+Unrestricted transtasman travel could be a reality by the time New Zealand reverts to its lowest covid-19 alert setting, according to the task force charged with getting it off the ground.

 The transtasman safe border group, coordinated by the Australia New Zealand Leadership Forum, was formed three weeks ago and will present its proposals to both governments within days.
 Its aim is to have the bubble up and flying by the July school holidays.